Sorry, this program is not available for local students.

 From the creation of freehand to computer aided design sketches and technical drawings, you’ll learn how to prepare, cut and sew the necessary components using a variety of materials to create uniquely original shoes.

-You’ll study in a studio environment working on a range of specialised equipment including:
+You will use a range of specialised equipment including:

 - sewing machines